thor314/obsidian-setup/Getting Started with Obsidian.md

 - [Rollover Daily Todos](obsidian://show-plugin?id=obsidian-rollover-daily-todos) - Quality of life tool for a lightweight todo workflow in your daily note.
 Make checkboxes in your journal file in the checkbox area, this plugin automatically rolls unfinished todos over to tomorrow's journal.
 - [Tasks](obsidian://show-plugin?id=obsidian-tasks-plugin) or [Todoist Sync](obsidian://show-plugin?id=todoist-sync-plugin)  are both fine.
 Todoist can send mobile notifications, which is the only difference to me.

 ### Misc
-I make occasional use of [Citations](obsidian://show-plugin?id=obsidian-citation-plugin), an integration for my Zotero vault.
+I make occasional use of [Zotero Integration](obsidian://show-plugin?id=obsidian-zotero-desktop-connector), an integration for my Zotero vault.
 Zotero I mainly use to read pdfs of papers and books.
 Citations allows me to import my highlights and generate citations.

 ### Plugins I should mention but don't use
 A quick run through some of the more popular plugins (>50k downloads) that I don't use.
 I also include several plugins that I've tried that didn't work out.